 Performance evaluation of the Vanguard European Stock Index Fund

-The Vanguard European Stock Index Fund – Investor Shares (VEURX) figures among the top three funds so far this year.
-In the period shown in the graph below, the fund has been an above-average performer.
-We have graphed its performance against two ETFs: the Vanguard FTSE Europe ETF (VGK) and the iShares MSCI Eurozone ETF (EZU).
+The Vanguard European Stock Index Fund – Investor Shares (VEURX) fell 2.4% in 1Q16.
+This placed it in the middle of the pack of the 12 funds in this review.
+In the past one year, the fund has fallen 7.9%, putting it below average among its peers.
+Meanwhile, from the end of December 2015 until April 25, 2016, the fund has risen 2.4%.
+In the graph below, you can see its performance against two ETFs: the Vanguard FTSE Europe ETF (VGK) and the iShares MSCI Eurozone ETF (EZU).

-Let’s look at what has contributed to the fund’s positive performance in YTD 2016.
+Let’s look at what contributed to VEURX’s below-average performance in 1Q16.

-Unlike most of the funds in this review, VEURX is not actively managed.
+We should state at the outset that unlike any of the other 11 funds in our review, VEURX isn’t actively managed.
 Its sectoral performance can give you an idea of the performance of the European stock market in general and its underlying benchmark, the FTSE Developed Europe All Cap Index, in particular.
-Hence, this can serve as a broad benchmark to all other funds’ performance.
-Thus, if another fund’s sector has done better or worse than the VEURX, then the fund managers’ stock picks from that sector have been good or poor compared to the fund.
+So this can serve as a broad benchmark to the performances of all other funds.

-Its large asset size reflects the fact that many investors have taken the index mutual fund route to invest in European equities.
-If you just want exposure to European stocks without having to worry about the issues related to active management, this fund can be a potential investment.
+We can’t analyze VEURX’s stock level composition since it’s an index fund.
+But we can say that it provides access to all sectors and major European securities.
+Its large asset size reflects the fact that lots of investors have taken the index mutual fund route to invest in European equities.
+If you want exposure to European stocks without having to worry about the issues related to active management, this fund could be a potential investment.